Caliber: .30-06 (7.62×63 mm)

 Garand’s early prototypes were built using the somewhat rare system of advanced primer ignition (API) blowback, but for various reasons this system was overly sensitive and therefore unsuitable for a military rifle.
 He switched to the more common gas-operated system.
 Garand filed a patent for his semiautomatic, gas operated, clip-fed rifle in 1930, and received a US patent for his design late in 1932.

 There were some minor attempts to improve it further during the war, but these did not leave the experimental stages, except for two sniper modifications, M1C and M1D.
 Both were approved for service in 1945 and both featured a telescopic sight which was offset to the left due to the top-loading nature of the M1.
+These rifles had iron sights intact so that they could be used in the case of scope damage, for instance.
 At the end of WW2 production of the M1 in the USA stopped, and some rifles and also licenses to build it were sold to other countries, such as Italy and Denmark.